-In humans 85% of strokes are ischaemic, meaning they are caused by a clot preventing blood circulating properly.
+In humans, 85% of strokes are ischaemic, meaning they are caused by a clot preventing blood from circulating properly.
 Only 15% of strokes are hemorrhagic, meaning they are caused by blood vessel bleeding.
 We do not yet have enough research to indicate if similar figures exist for dogs, but it would seem a likely possibility.

 In cases where the blood flow to the brain is disrupted for longer, the symptoms of a stroke are more severe and can result in paralysis or turning in circles.

-With advances in technology, notably Magnetic Resonance Imaging (MRI), it is now possible to identify with certainty when a dog has had a stroke, the area of the brain affected and the severity.
+With advances in technology, notably Magnetic Resonance Imaging (MRI), it is now possible to identify with certainty when a dog has had a stroke, the area of the brain affected, and the severity.